People with reduced mobility

 Similarly, if a passenger has to carry special medical equipment (syringes or other medical instruments for which transport in the aircraft cabin is restricted), their use can be accredited on passing through the passenger security filters.

 When boarding the aircraft, if a folding wheelchair is used, this can be stowed in the passenger cabin if there is space.
 If the wheelchair has batteries, it must go in the aircraft hold during the flight for security reasons.
-If wheelchairs are required on board, these must be requested on booking.
+If you require a wheelchair on board the aircraft, it must be requested when making the booking.

-Once on board, passengers should ensure that they have all their necessary medication in their hand luggage and that they have a sufficient supply in the event of delay.
+Once on board, passengers should ensure that they have all their necessary medication in their hand luggage and that they have a sufficient supply in case of delay.

 If the passenger has a sensory disability, airline staff should present themselves and offer an appropriate level of service to the passenger during the flight.
-For example, they will explain all the emergency procedures and provide assistance with the food containers.
+They should, for example, explain emergency procedures to you and help you with the packaging of the meals.

-The cabin crew may take crutches and walking sticks away from passengers prior to takeoff to store them appropriately.
+The crew may take your crutches or walking cane prior to take-off in order to store them in an appropriate place.

 If you suffer some kind of breathing disorder and need extra oxygen during the flight, the airline will provide you with oxygen on board.
-Some airlines charge for this service, but regulations prohibit passengers from carrying their own oxygen.
+Some companies charge for this service, but you are not allowed to carry your own oxygen.

 If you are travelling with a guide or assistance dog, it can board with you without any additional charge.
 It should be appropriately equipped with muzzle, collar and lead.
 If the dog is to travel in the cabin, it will be placed next to you in a place indicated by the crew.
 However, you must take into account national regulations on assistance dogs if you are travelling to a country other than Spain as these regulations may require the dog to travel in the hold.